Method Syntax

 struct.

-This time, we want an instance of Rectangle
+This time, we want an instance of Rectangle to take another instance

-if the second Rectangle
+of Rectangle and return true if the second Rectangle can fit completely

-within self
+within self (the first Rectangle);

-otherwise it should return false
+otherwise it should return false.

-method, we want to be able to write the
+That is, once we’ve defined the can_hold method, we want to be able to write the

 program shown in Listing 5-14.